canonical/ubuntu-boards-documentation/how-to/microchip-polarfire-icicle.rst

        :releases: jammy-
        :suffix: +icicle

 #.
-Flash the pre-installed server image to a microSD card or the Icicle Kit on board eMMC (see
+Flash the pre-installed server image to a microSD card or the Icicle Kit on
-   :doc:`/how-to/flash-images`).
-The board uses package u-boot-microchip as second stage boot loader.
-It is installed in the partition with label loader on the above pre-installed server disk image.
+   board eMMC (see :doc:`/how-to/flash-images`).
+The board uses package :lp-pkg:`u-boot-microchip` as second stage boot loader.
+It is installed in the partition with label "loader" on the above pre-installed server disk image.
 Ubuntu's U-Boot has been set up to use all U54 cores for Linux.
 If you want to use one or more cores for a real time operating system in parallel to Ubuntu, you will have to uninstall this package and install your own U-Boot onto the partition loader.

 #.
 Insert the microSD card into the board.

 #.
 Connect to the :term:`UART` console.
-If the Icicle board is the only connected USB UART, /dev/ttyUSB0 will show the HSS output and /dev/ttyUSB1 will be the U-Boot and Linux console (see `UART console`_ and :doc:`/how-to/uart-console`).
+If the Icicle board is the only
+   connected USB UART, /dev/ttyUSB0 will show the HSS output and /dev/ttyUSB1 will be the U-Boot and Linux console (see `UART console`_ and :doc:`/how-to/uart-console`).

 #.
 Power on the board